tahiyar7/Excel-Analytics/README.md

 REPLACE(old_text, start_num, num_chars, new_text)
-old_text: The text string containing characters you want to replace.
+old_text: The text string containing characters you want to replace.<br />
 start_num: The position of the first character you want to replace.
 num_chars: The number of characters in old_text that you want REPLACE to replace with new_text.
 new_text: The text you want to replace old_text with.